deep-learning-indaba/Baobab/README.md

 * **My country doesn’t allow for docker to installed**

     [Windscribe](https://windscribe.com/) is a free VPN that doesn’t require a credit card for set up and can potentially help with the install.
 Tor browsers are also a potential avenue to try out.
-If you find a workaround that works, please let us know !
+If you find a workaround that works, please let us know!

+* **How much disk space is required to run the project?**

+    The docker images, containers, and volumes use up approximately 4.7GB of disk space.

 * **I have a question about the issue, where should I ask?**